PSameetHegdeGit/OS-Project2/README.md

 1. Since our signal can come between any two instructions, we want to essentially stop timer and start timer whenever we read/write any data to the queues.
 Seems to work fine without, but probably should do anyway

+2. Should we assign a stack to the first thread created by init_first_thread() method?
+Double check

 ## Notes